jbakse/site_builder/content/parameters/index.md

 A **parameter space** is the set of all possible combinations of values for the parameters of a system.
 The parameter space can grow very quickly.
 A system that has 8 boolean (true/false) parameters will have 256 possible states.
 A system with 16 boolean parameters will have 65,536 states.
 This rapid growth is referred to as **Combinatorial Explosion**.

 When changes to input parameters map to interesting changes in output, combinatorial explosion drives the power of procedural systems.
 Consider a program that generates faces by choosing from 4 options for each of these traits: hair style, hair color, eye color, eye shape, nose shape, mouth shape, face shape, and skin tone.
 Such a system can generate `4^8` or `65,536` distinct faces.
-If the system supported two more similar traits that number of outputs grows to `1,048,576`!
+If the system supported two more similar traits that number of outputs would grow to `1,048,576`!

 ### Samey-ness
 Combinatorial explosion does not guarantee variety.